Now scheduling COVID-19 vaccine appointments for ages 12+

 The Patient Assessment Services Department (PAS) is open 24 hours a day, seven days a week.
 We will work together with you to begin to identify and understand the psychological, psychiatric or emotional challenges you’re facing.
 Our comprehensive psychiatric assessment is designed to provide an evaluation and inform your treatment.

 Family involvement is essential to ongoing support and recovery, and thus a primary consideration in all treatment models at Butler.
-You are welcome to bring a family member, supportive friend, or a significant other to accompany you during the admission process.
 We value input from your support system and will include them to the extent that it is appropriate.
+During this pandemic time with COVID-19 most communication with family will happen via telephone.

 The assessment team specializes in caring for people with psychiatric and addictive conditions.
 The multidisciplinary group works together to assess your condition with your input in order to create a comprehensive treatment plan.
 During the assessment process you can expect: